mathworks-robotics/deep-learning-for-object-detection-yolov2/codeFiles/Readme.md

 ##### About
 This script computes anchor boxes used in designing the networks in this example.
 Modify appropriates and run if anchor boxes need to be recomputed for a different data set or differnet sized images.

+### roboSubDetectWithObjectDetectorBlock.slx

+##### Pre-Requisites:
+1. Run 'imageToVideo.m' in the 'Utilities' folder to create a video from the testing dataset

+##### About
+This simulink file uses the pretrained object detector in 'detectorYoloV2.mat' to make and display predictions on the test data.